 Dynamic programming: formulation, principle of optimality, value iteration, applications including equipment replacement, allocation, production planning and optimal routes.
-Special algorithms for production planning and optimal routes.
+Special algorithms for optimal routes.

 Linear programming: formulation, theory, Primal Simplex Method, interpretation of the final tableau, Revised Simplex Method, duality theory including economic interpretation, Dual Simplex Method, Post-optimal Analysis, Transportation and Assignment problems.
-Network flows: maximal flow problem, minimal cost flows, the out-of-kilter algorithm.
 A wide variety of practical problems and applications is discussed.

 In the 1990's there was an explosive growth in both the generation and collection of data due mainly to the advancement of computing technology in processing and storage of data and the ease of scientific data collection.
 As a result, overwhelming mountains of data are being generated and stored.
 For example, in the business world large supermarket chains such as Wal-Mart and Sainsbury's collect data amounting to millions of transactions per day.
 In the US all health-care transactions are stored on computers yielding terabyte databases which are constantly being analysed by insurance companies.
 There are huge scientific databases as well.
 Examples include the human genome database project and NASA's Earth Observatory System.
 This has brought about a need for vital techniques for the modelling and analysis of these large quantities of data: data mining.

 Data Mining is the process of selection, exploration, and modelling of large quantities of data to discover previously unknown regularities or relations with the aim of obtaining clear and useful results for the owner of the database.
 The application of data mining includes many different areas, such as market research (customer preferences), medicine, epidemiology, risk analysis, fraud detection and more recently within bioinformatics for modelling DNA.